 Rule Reference Rule Description Compliance Status i) A statement of the regulatory and supervisory concerns on lapses in the Finance Company's Risk Management, or non-compliance with the Act, and rules and directions that have been communicated by the Director of the Department of Supervision of Non-Banking Financial Institutions, if so directed by the Monetary Board to be disclosed to the public, together with the measures taken by the Finance Company to address such concerns In view of the non-compliances and violations with the Directions issued under the Finance Business Act No. 42 of 2011, the Company has been requested to submit quarterly reports on the progress of rectification to the regulatory authority.
-There were no violations that required to disclosed to the public. j) The External Auditor's certification of the compliance with the Act and rules and directions issued by the Monetary Board in the annual Corporate Governance reports published after 01.01.2011 on of the compliance with The External Auditors have carried out an agreed upon procedure engagement on Corporate Governance Directions.
+There were no violations that required to disclosed to the public. j) The External Auditor's certification of the compliance with the Act and rules and directions issued by the Monetary Board in the annual Corporate Governance reports published after 01.01.2011 The External Auditors have carried out an agreed upon procedure engagement on Corporate Governance Direction No. 3 of 2008 issued by Central Bank of Sri Lanka and have issued the factual findings report in this regard.